rurunuela/minesweeper/README.md

 # minesweeper
-minesweeper in swift From codingame challenge
+minesweeper in swift from codingame challenge